Team

 Impact Games

 Veronika Golianová is the Co-founder and Co-CEO of Impact Games, leading business development and game production.
 She has published successful titles such as Heritage Quest AR, Follow Me, and Chicken Intelligence Agency.
 Passionate about tech for good, Veronika focuses on critical thinking and media literacy, areas in which she is a published academic.
-Previously, she worked with Habitat for Humanity International on fundraising and global education and with Search for Common Ground on digital peacebuilding.
+Previously, she worked with Habitat for Humanity International on fundraising and global education and with Search for Common Ground on digital peace building.

 Project partners